Dr Malcolm Brooks

 Areas of expertise

-Malcolm works to develop the Global Atmosphere configuration of the Unified Model, by diagnosing problems in operational weather forecasting system, and working to provide solutions either directly or by liaising with the wider research community within the Met Office, Universities or other external collaborators.
+Malcolm works to develop the Met Office Numerical Weather Prediction models, which use the Unified Model, by diagnosing problems in operational weather and/or climate forecasting system, and working to provide solutions either directly or by liaising with the wider research community within the Met Office, Universities or other external collaborators.
 When model changes are proposed these are then tested and extensively trialled before moving forward towards operational implementation.
 In particular Malcolm works with changes from radiative perspective, looking at clouds and cloud processes, radiation, the land surface and aerosols.

 Malcolm has been a member of the Global Atmosphere Model Development group since he joined the Met Office in 2004.
 Prior to joining the Met Office Malcolm completed a PhD at the Department of Meteorology at the University of Reading.
 His PhD used cloud radar and lidar observations to evaluate weather forecasting and climate models under the CloudNET project.